walterfreeman/ast101/syllabus.md

 ### Copyright

 All materials that we have developed this class are the copyright of their authors, but we do not intend to restrict their use; anyone may use them under the Creative Commons cc-by-nc-sa license, which gives you the right to share our materials freely or adapt them so long as you credit their authors, do not use them for commercial purposes, and require that anyone else distributing them also license them under these same terms.

-Recordings of class meetings themselves are not included in this license; those may not be distributed outside of our class without our permission to protect students’ freedom of expression in class.
+You are free to record class for your personal use but those recordings are not included in this license; those may not be distributed outside of our class without our permission to protect students’ freedom of expression in class.

 Note that uploading materials to Chegg, CourseHero, or similar websites constitutes commercial use and is thus not allowed.